THE OUTLIERS WITHIN

 Minnie sat beside John, her heart racing as she caught Thomas’s eye at the table.
 At that moment, Thomas Cane showed all his colors as he stood and called out to John Wilson loudly and arrogantly, “Mr. John Wilson, do you always practice traveling with your wench?”

-“Of course,” he replied calmly.
 “I had it burned when the Confederates seized it.
 There was no way I was going to continue funding a lost cause.
 It was just like Haiti all over again.
 I’m done with farming, done with owning slaves.”
 Marci’s eyes widened in astonishment.
 “First, bravo!
 Second, that’s quite a change of heart!
 I never thought I would see you become an abolitionist.”